feature-flags-co/ffc-wechat-miniprogram-sdk/README.md

 npm run build
 ```

-3. Copy the **build** folder to your project and change the folder name to ffc-wechat-miniprogram-sdk
+3. Copy the **dist** folder to your project and change the folder name to ffc-wechat-miniprogram-sdk

 4. Import the SDK:
 ```javascript